mpfarrho/mpfarrho.github.io/_pages/project18765.md

 * Presentation of _Bayesian nonparametric methods for macroeconomic forecasting_ at [12th ECB Conference on Forecasting Techniques](https://www.ecb.europa.eu/press/conferences/html/20230612_12th_conference_on_forecasting_techniques.en.html) by co-author M. Marcellino

 # Other materials
+## Noteworthy achievements by project members
+* N. Hauzenberger was appointed Senior Lecturer at the University of Strathclyde, Scotland, UK in September 2023.
+* M. Pfarrhofer successfully achieved a habilitation at the University of Salzburg in January 2023; further, he was appointed Assistant Professor (tenure-track) at WU Vienna in September 2023.

 ## Code repositories
 * Nonparametric mixed-frequency Bayesian Additive Regression Trees [[mf-bavart](https://github.com/mpfarrho/mf-bavart)]
 * Nonparametric quantile regression [[qf-bart](https://github.com/mpfarrho/qf-bart)]